Alexis-Marion/Bioluminescence-Diversification-Sharks/README.md

 `used script (1-extract_param_from_PyRate_outputs.r; 2-plotting_facilities.r; Plot_rates.r; Q_rate.sh; ltt_creator.sh; master_script_plotting.sh; parse_Q_rates.py; run_plotting.sh)`

 <p align="justify"> In this last section, we provided plotting scripts to display graphically each PyRate output.
 These scripts will take as input the output directory of a regular (BDCS or RJMCMC) PyRate run.
-They will represent, the RTT (origination and extinction), the diversification RTT, the LTT and the QTT.
+They will represent the RTT (origination and extinction), the diversification RTT, the LTT and the QTT.
 All the aforementioned scripts are managed using the "master_script_plotting.sh" script, which is the only one that is meant to be run by the user. </p>

 ## 2 Analyses of the fossil record